Ian0526/NetworkingReworked/README.md

 ---

+## Installation

+1. Install [BepInEx](https://github.com/BepInEx/BepInEx/releases) into your REPO folder.
+2. Drop this mod’s `.dll` into `BepInEx/plugins`.
+3. Launch REPO and join any multiplayer game.

+Only **you** need the mod.
+It works even if the host is completely unmodded.

+---

+## Known Quirks

+- Grabbing the same object at the same time as another player might cause ownership to bounce briefly
+- Some rare scripted objects (like quest items or special valuables) might behave oddly.
+Let me know if you find any
+- Doors still rely on host assumptions, had issues with desync but I'll post an update when I have time
+- The system uses a passive resync, dropping objects/throwing objects might show a brief jitter to re-align with the host's expectations

+---

 ## For The Devs

 Every single interactable object in REPO is a `PhysGrabObject`, which implements `IPunObservable`.
 These objects include a `PhotonTransformView`, which is responsible for syncing their position, rotation, and movement across the network.